 The actuation system does not include any movement in the vertical plane, which allowed reducing the jaw height.
 Otherwise, each jaw can be independently moved by two stepping motors per jaw, which maintains the possibility to tilt the jaws in the horizontal plane.
 The maximum opening of each jaw is 25 mm from the centre, 5 mm less than for standard collimators, and the stroke across the centre is 5 mm.

 As all recent collimators, the design includes two BPMs per jaw, integrated at the extremities outside of the tapering.
-The jaws feature water cooling, using square mm pipes.
+The jaws feature water cooling, using squared 9 mm pipes.
 Each jaw contains also 3 LVDT position sensors and 2 TP100 temperature sensors.

 All these require new connections, i.e. pulling new cabling for the motors, including LVDTs and temperature sensors.
 Cables should be pulled also for the BPMs, which should be connected to the standard DOROS electronics as for other collimators.
 Furthermore, the water cooling has to be connected to the demineralized water circuit.
-A new tapping for incoming and outgoing water with a valve on each line is neede.
+A new tapping for incoming and outgoing water with a valve on each line is needed.
+No extra BLM is needed – it is instead foreseen to slightly displace one of the existing BLMs to a position on the connection cryostat in the horizontal plane, just downstream of the TCLD, to monitor losses at the collimator [6].

 The characteristics of the TCLD are summarized in Table 1.
+The layout names for the new collimators and the names of the embedded BPMs are listed in Table 2.

-The TCLD will be integrated in a specially designed assembly, containing a beam pipe for the other beam, as well as a bypass, which is needed since the TCLD is a warm element placed between two cold ones.
+The TCLD will be integrated in a specially designed assembly, containing a beam pipe for the other beam, as well as a cryo-bypass, which is needed since the TCLD is a warm element placed between two cold ones.
 This assembly, which is discussed more in detail in a separate ECR, is shown in Figure 6.